Owners can apply for grants to cover up to half cost of deep retrofit for homes

 Government officials have described it as one of the biggest and most challenging capital infrastructure projects in the state.

-Under Government plans, householders can apply for grants over more than 25,000 euro to help pay towards increasing their home’s energy efficiency.
+Under Government plans, householders can apply for grants of up to 25,000 euro to help pay towards increasing their home’s energy efficiency.

 The scheme will cover almost half the cost – of around 45 to 51% – to complete a deep retrofit of a house to bring it to a B2 rating.